How to Create an Invoice: Complete Step-by-Step Guide (2026)

 Invoice Payment Terms Explained

 Best practice: For new clients, use "Net 15" or "Due upon receipt."
 Once you've established trust, Net 30 is standard.
 Always include a late payment fee clause (typically 1.5% per month).
+Check our guide to late fee rules by state to ensure compliance.

 Do I Need Invoicing Software?